-This project's customized hardware configuration is viewed by opening the TopDesign.cysch file located in the Workspace Explorer window.
-PSoC Creator's schematic design entry methodology, using pre-defined peripheral functions called components, allows rapid hardware definition and implementation.
+To view this project's customized hardware configuration, open the TopDesign.cysch file located in the Workspace Explorer window.
+PSoC Creator's schematic design entry methodology, using predefined peripheral functions called components, allows rapid hardware definition and implementation.

-The schematic entry system works similarly to standard circuit board schematic entry tools, with the exception that all components and routing are automatically implemented within the PSoC device rather than on a PCB.
-This allows you to create custom solutions using peripherals commonly found in MCU designs as well as analog peripherals, digital peripherals, and logic, not possible with any other microcontroller or System on Chip.
-In many designs, traditionally external resources are able to be fully integrated within the PSoC device.
+The schematic entry system works similar to standard circuit board schematic entry tools, with the exception that all components and routing are automatically implemented within the PSoC device rather than on a PCB.
+This allows you to create custom solutions using peripherals commonly found in MCU designs as well as analog peripherals, digital peripherals, and logic, not possible with any other microcontroller or system-on-chip.
+In many designs, traditionally external resources can be fully integrated within the PSoC device.

 The PSoC Rocks design schematic uses several peripheral and circuit elements.
 A single analog input pin connected to the accelerometer's Y axis is routed to an ADC.
-A pin component with 3 pins is used to control the functionality of the accelerometer and another pair is used to drive the LEDs.
+A pin component with three pins is used to control the functionality of the accelerometer and another pair is used to drive the LEDs.
 The last schematic element is a control register that is used to drive the LED pins.
 The control register output is inverted to sink current from the LEDs.
 This allows the LEDs to be driven externally with the highest possible current and brightness without adding complexity to the design.
-Conventional systems would require firmware overhead to decode and invert the data for each of the affected LED pins.
+Conventional systems require firmware overhead to decode and invert the data for each of the affected LED pins.

-The PSoC Rocks schematic (see Figure 4-6 on page 16) provides a small sample of how custom hardware and peripherals are possible in PSoC devices.
-Each component selected from the component catalog and placed onto the project schematic provides a GUI, configurable parameters, and full data sheet to further customize its operation in the design.
+The PSoC Rocks schematic (see Figure 4-6 on page 18) provides a small sample of how custom hardware and peripherals are possible in PSoC devices.
+Each component selected from the component catalog and placed on to the project schematic provides a GUI, configurable parameters, and datasheet to further customize its operation in the design.
 During the project build process, each component generates the required hardware configuration and firmware APIs as necessary to provide a truly custom hardware configuration.